katiebucks/katiebucks.xyz/index.md

 permalink: /
 ---

-# Welcome to KatieBucks.xyz

-This is a privacy-first, secure blog powered by Jekyll.
-All content is statically generated with no tracking, no cookies, and no external scripts.

 <div align=center class="content-card">
     <h1>👻 KATIE BUCKS THE INVISIBLE FUCKS! 👻</h1>
     <p>Spitting facts and rewriting rules | Get schooled, fool! 🖕</p>
     <a href="/blog" class="button">LATEST POSTS</a>
 </div>

+This is a privacy-first, secure blog powered by Jekyll.
+All content is statically generated with no tracking, no cookies, and no external scripts.

 <h1>Latest Posts</h1>